 "I never acted on that advice," Sarah says.
 "I thought I could hold off on knowing God until later."

-After a few years of living for herself Sarah realised at age 19 that she could no longer hold off on knowing God.
+After a few years of living for herself Sarah realized at age 19 that she could no longer hold off on knowing God.

 "I thought God would be better off without me because of what I had done."